Events

 Sunday Sessions

 Bonsai means “a tree in a tray.”
 The art of bonsai creates the illusion of age and maturity of a tree which has developed and sustained the effects of nature for many years.
 Students of bonsai learn to artfully trim and train a tree in a container.
-Beginners and Intermediate Students welcome!
+Beginner and Intermediate Students welcome!

 Oki Education Center